“Before you knew me I traveled around the world

-Other than mimicking her siblings as best as she could, Lori spent a lot of time alone.
+Mimicking her siblings musical leanings meant that Lori spent a lot of time alone.

 “I was not a kid that couldn’t be alone.
 I was sort of good at it,” she laughs.
 “I remember one day overhearing my Grandmother in the kitchen saying, ‘She’s so strange.
 She just stays in her room.’
 It wasn’t like I was left alone or I didn’t have friends.
 I was not lonely being alone in those years.
 I think I spent a lot of time just writing poetry and listening to music.”

-Lori wrote her first song when she was thirteen and hasn’t stopped writing them since.
-It wasn’t until she was 27 before she found the courage to perform them in public.
+At thirteen, she composed her first song and hasn’t stopped writing them since.
+She was 27 when she finally found the courage to perform them in public.
+She was leery about putting herself out there.
 She had seen too many people who were disillusioned because the music business hadn’t turned out the way they had hoped.